 Math- WYHS students take four years of college preparatory math.
 Students begin with Geometry in 9th grade, moving on to Algebra I or II, depending on their middle school background.
 Algebra II is followed by Pre-Calculus or Trigonometry, with advanced students moving on to Calculus (including AP Calculus AB and BC).
 Both basic skills and mathematical reasoning are components of the math department curriculum.

-Science- Students at WYHS take Biology in 9th grade and Chemistry in 10th grade, followed by an array of choices in 11th and 12th, including Physics, Environmental Science, and Psychology.
+Science- Students at WYHS take Biology in 9th grade and Chemistry in 10th grade, followed by an array of choices in 11th and 12th, including Physics, Environmental Science, Anatomy, and Psychology.
 We offer AP courses in Biology, Chemistry and Physics on a rotating basis, depending on student interest, along with AP Psychology.
 Both hands-on and virtual labs supplement the students' mastery of the subject matter.

 In addition to the core subject areas described above, students select from a variety of electives including Spanish and Arabic.

 College Guidance begins in 9th grade at WYHS and continues in both intensity and individualization as the years progress.